Flight Charter Frequently Asked Questions

 Taking advantage of Empty Leg charter flights require a little bit of flexibility as the scheduled flight may not align perfectly with your itinerary and travel requirements.

-- How Safe are private plane charters?
+- How safe are private plane charters?

 - FlightCharter.com.au puts safety first.
 Every aircraft is operated by an operator licensed by the Civil Aviation Safety Authority of Australia (CASA).
 All flight crew hold a Commercial Pilot’s License.
 In many cases, members of the crew will also hold the equivalent qualification of an airline pilot (ATPL – Airline Pilot Transport License).

 Flightcharter.com.au only operates with aircraft maintained to commercial standards and ensures all aircraft are permitted to be operated on a charter.
 If you are travelling at night then the aircraft will have at least 2 engines.
+So, are charter flights safe?
+The short answer is yes – but feel free to discuss private jet safety with us further for peace of mind.

 - What does Repositioning mean?